Abarim Publications' online Biblical Greek Dictionary

 Even by usually sound commentators on the Bible, the noun μυστηριον (musterion), or "mystery", is commonly rendered a far too great hocus-pocus factor.
 A "mystery" is not an enigma, but something hidden just under the surface, something that can be pried out from under observable reality just like a mouse can be pried out from under its cover.
 A mystery is a "mousery"; a nest of living mice cuddled under a flimsy cover, or a "musery"; a fountain of inspiration suddenly bursting from the earth.

 The Greek idea of the "mystery" quite literally refers to a "discovery" or to something "to-be-discovered".
-It is the same thing as a modern scientific theory, and has nothing to do with classified information or unsolvable puzzles, and everything with the truth behind observable reality.
+It is the same thing as a modern scientific theory, and has nothing to do with classified information, esoteric secrets or unsolvable puzzles, and everything with the truth behind observable reality.

 Neither the "mystery of iniquity" (2 Thessalonians 2:7), nor the "mystery of the faith" (1 Timothy 3:9), nor even the "mystery of Christ" (Ephesians 3:4) are anything other than descriptions of the natural causes of visible effects (Hebrews 11:1), which can explained by someone who gets it, and be made understandable by means of a verbal explanation.